semido/ot/readme.md

    * cmake --build ./build/${config} --config Release
    * or use ALL_BUILD.vcxproj

-#### ToDo
+#### Progress

-- Now it supports N clients + server.
+* Support N clients + server.
 It creates 1 op per client (N) during a single round.
   Do exchange/sync through the server.

-- Next.
-Generate M ops on N clients.
-Sync one by one via the server.
+* Generate M ops on N clients.
+All synced using same package via the server.

-- Create class Server with comm interface.
+* Create Client & Server classes with simple comm interface.

-- Create download func.

 - Use threads.